kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-expose-service-apigateway.md

 Follow the instruction to deploy an unsecured instance of the HttpBin service and expose it.

-1. Deploy an instance of the HttpBin service in your Namespace.
+1. Deploy an instance of the HttpBin service in your Namespace:

   ```bash
   kubectl -n ${NAMESPACE_NAME} create -f https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml